nautobot/nautobot/nautobot/docs/installation/wsgi.md

 ```

 !!! important
 	Prior to version 1.1.0, Nautobot utilized RQ as the primary background task worker.
 As of Nautobot 1.1.0, RQ is now *deprecated*.
-RQ and the `@jobs` decorator for custom Jobs is still supported for now, but will no longer be documented, and support for RQ will be removed in a future release.
+RQ and the `@job` decorator for custom tasks are still supported for now, but will no longer be documented, and support for RQ will be removed in a future release.

 ## Configuration